uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Our key objectives for MTD for Income Tax are to:

-* ensure customers have a streamlined end to end journey whereby, as far as is possible, software supports everything a business customer needs to do to meet their Income Tax obligations
+* ensure customers have a streamlined end-to-end journey whereby, as far as is possible, software supports everything a business customer needs to do to meet their Income Tax obligations
 * safeguard customer data and protect HMRC systems against fraud and criminal attack

 This section of the guide explains which things your product must always include before production credentials are sought and also describes things you should consider building into your products.